S4 method for class 'matrix'

 Skip to contents

-This function the projected place of the centroid from a pointset on the sphere.
+This function calculated the projected place of the centroid from a pointset on the sphere.

 Usage